Date of Degree

 Copyright 2011 Jason Randall Thompson

 Thompson, Jason Randall.
-"Views to the past: faunal and geophysical analysis of the open-air upper Paleolithic site of Verberie." doctoral dissertation, University of Iowa, 2011.
+"Views to the past: faunal and geophysical analysis of the open-air upper Paleolithic site of Verberie."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.